 Of all the best smart scales, though, the Wyze Scale is what we’d recommend for people on a budget or who are trying out a smart scale for the first time.
-It's officially available to purchase this month, and we're pretty impressed by what this $20 gadget offers.
+We're pretty impressed by what this $20 gadget offers.

-As one of the best home gym equipment devices that won’t break the bank, the Wyze Scale supports up to 8 unique users, offers 12 different health metrics and even displays some of those metrics directly on the scale’s display.
+As one of the best home gym equipment devices that won’t break the bank, the Wyze Scale supports up to eight unique users, offers 12 different health metrics, and even displays some of those metrics directly on the scale’s display.
 The Wyze Scale’s main caveat is that it’s Bluetooth enabled, meaning your data will only update when your smartphone is within range.

 Here are the best smart scales you can buy today

 Overall, the Withings Body Plus is the best smart scale.
 It sports an attractive design, gathers more information than any other scale and presents the data in an easy-to-understand app.
 Each and every weigh-in appears in the companion Health Mate app automatically, via Wi-Fi or Bluetooth sync.
 And with your measurement history available at any time, you can see what parts of your routine are bringing you your desired results.
 The Withings Body Plus also has a useful pregnancy mode, which can give you readings without raising safety concerns when you're expecting.